 Emphasize The Importance Of Following Distance

-One of the biggest causes of teen accidents is failing to maintain a safe following distance.
+According to Strom & Associates, one of the biggest causes of teen accidents is failing to maintain a safe following distance.
 Explain thoroughly how critical it is to keep a safe amount of space between you and the car in front of you.
 Stress that when you increase your speed, you are increasing your need to increase your following distance.

 As a new driver, they may not have the instinct to stop suddenly.
 Show them examples on the road of when their following distance should be bigger.
 A great time to practice is in adverse weather conditions.